To start the checkout process, you need to send data about the transaction

 Add a

-statement with a window alert to display any error messages returned by the API.try { } catch (error) { window.alert(error); };
+try/catchstatement with a window alert to display any error messages returned by the API.try { } catch (error) { window.alert(error); }; -

 In the

-as the first parameter.let checkoutSession = await this.$axios.$post('https://sandbox.dev.clover.com/invoicingcheckoutservice/v1/checkouts');
+tryblock, set up the POST request by passing the/invoicingcheckoutservice/v1/checkoutsas the first parameter.let checkoutSession = await this.$axios.$post('https://sandbox.dev.clover.com/invoicingcheckoutservice/v1/checkouts'); -

 For the second parameter, add a JSON request body including the